 Advisers maintaining custody

-When an investment adviser takes a large prepayment of fees for services that will not be provided for at least 6 months, they may be required to make additional disclosures to their clients.
-There are two sets of rules, one for state-registered advisers and one for federal-covered advisers:
+When an investment adviser accepts a large prepayment of fees for services that won’t be provided for at least 6 months, additional disclosures to clients may be required.
+There are two sets of rules: one for state-registered advisers and one for federal-covered advisers.

 State-registered advisers